-Roomba With Wi-Fi and Great Reviews – iRobot Roomba 690
+Inexpensive Roomba With Wi-Fi and Great Reviews – iRobot Roomba 675

-iRobot Roomba 690 – If you want Wi-Fi so your Roomba can be compatible with Alexa or Google Assistant, then the Roomba 690 is the way to go.
+iRobot Roomba 675– If you want a budget-friendly Roomba compatible with Alexa or Google Assistant, then the Roomba 675 is the way to go.

-With personal recommendations from my friends and readers, plus over 2,000 reviews with an average of 4.1 out of 5 stars on Amazon, the 690 will be a great fit in your home.
+With personal recommendations from my friends and readers, plus over 76,000 reviews with an average of 4.4 out of 5 stars on Amazon, this model will be a great fit in your home.

 See The iRobot Roomba In Action

-One year after buying the iRobot Roomba, my first robot vacuum, hear what I’ve learned, what I wish I knew, and if the rug in my kitchen actually got clean.
+One year after buying my first robot vacuum, an iRobot Roomba, this is what I’ve learned, what I wish I knew before I bought it, and you can watch to see if the rug in my kitchen actually got clean.